harterrt/harterrt/content/mozilla/wild_ass_guess.md

 status: draft

 My peers are currently running workshops on *opportunity sizing*.
-If you're unfamiliar,
-opportunity sizing is when you take some broad guesses at how impactful some new piece of work might be before writing any code.
+We're encouraging our peers to take educated guesses about how impactful a new project may be before dedicating any work.

-Why?
-Our immediate goal is discaring projects that aren't worth the effort.
 We want to **make sure the juice is worth the squeeze** before we do any work.